Steve-Fenton/jekyll-boilerplate/README.md

 # Jekyll Boilerplate

-An opinionated boilerplate Jekyll site with its own theme, which allows you to set up a Jekyll site with minimal plugins.
+An opinionated boilerplate Jekyll site with its own theme, which allows you to set up a Jekyll site with no plugins.

 The theme has variables you can use to customize it, or you can use it as a starting point to create a custom theme.

 The YAML headers have custom properties that give you more control over how items are displayed.

-## Minimal plugins

-So far, just:

-- jekyll-paginate

-Run the bundler command to install stuff:

-    jekyll-boilerplate> bundler

 ## Your to do list